kevc528/backend-challenge20/README.md

 #### New API Routes
 The fourth bonus feature was one that I made up.
 I decided to add a few additonal routes that made sense.

+Routes I added:
-A route I added allowed clubs to `GET` a mailing list of user's who've favorited the club.
+* A `GET` route that allowed clubs to get a mailing list of user's who've favorited the club.
-Another route I added allowed a `PATCH` that could update User information.
-I also added a `GET` route that returns all the clubs containing a specified tag.
+* A `PATCH` route that could update User information.
+* A `GET` route that returns all the clubs containing a specified tag.

 More detail on these routes are above in the API section.

+#### Frontend/Full-Stack
+The fifth bonus feature I worked on was the frontend.
+For this part, I mainly worked on writing code that allowed the frontend to support tags.
+I was able to get the tabs to display on the cards for each club.

+I also wrote code that allows a user to click on one of these tags to filter the club list by that tag.
+And if the user wanted to go back to the main list, the could unclick the tag and do so.
+This utilized the a `GET` request on one of the bonus API routes I implemented, `/api/clubs/:tag`.

 ## Installation